clarkk/go-util/README.md

 })
 ```

-## Regex pattern with 60 second timeout
+## Regex route pattern with 60 second timeout
-All routes will automatically be prefixed with a `^` starting anchor and regex precompiled
+All regex routes will automatically be precompiled and prefixed with a `^` starting anchor

 `/base_path/([^/]+)` is compiled as `^/base_path/([^/]+)`
 ```